OctopusDeploy/blog/blog/2019-07/introducing-octopus-id/index.md

 tags:
  - Company
  - Product
+ - Octopus Cloud
 ---

 ![A name badge representing an Octopus user](blogimage-octopusid.png)

 When Octopus Cloud [was announced](https://octopus.com/blog/announcing-octopus-cloud) a year ago, we launched it alongside some rudimentary account management features.
 There wasn't any convenient way to keep track of all of your [self-hosted](https://octopus.com/pricing/self-hosted) Octopus licenses.
 You also had to create a new username and password to manage your account, and yet another username and password to log in to your new Octopus Cloud instance.

 We want to make your experience interacting with Octopus as simple as possible, so today we're introducing our plans for single sign-on using Octopus ID, starting with a few new account features that we hope will make your life easier, and get you deploying quicker than ever.